lostintangent/workspace-layout/README.md

 ### Split Terminal Groups

-If you'd like to configure a group of split terminals, then simpyl group one or more terminal configurations into a nested array.
-And all siblings in that array will be grouped together.
+If you'd like to configure a group of split terminals, then simply group one or more terminal configurations into a nested array and all siblings in that array will be grouped together.

 For example, the following config will create three tabbed terminals: